sonukuldeep/Docs/src/contents/jsdocs.md

 ## How to set up

-Vanilla setup is possible but the styling is simply horrible as a result I'm using docdash which provides a better ui for docs
+Vanilla setup is possible but the styling is simply horrible as a result I'm using clean-jsdoc-theme which provides a better ui for docs

 ## Install